-Sundanese is discussed in the paper's Section 3.3.
+Sundanese is discussed in the paper in its own section.
 It is unique among our case studies in that the learner finds a larger inventory of complex segments than has been posited by analysts.

 The corpus for Sundanese is Lembaga Basa & Sastra Sunda's (1985) monolingual Sundanese dictionary, which comprises 13,405 distinct lexical entries (a further 2,923 are explicitly marked as loanwords; we ran simulations with and without them.
 They are excluded from the simulation we report in the paper).
 The dictionary was hand-entered into a text file.